 The Town of West Newbury is accepting applications for full time Massachusetts certified only police officer.
 Applicants must be a minimum of 21 years of age and a U.S. Citizen.
 A minimum of an associate’s degree is preferred.
-Successful applicants must reside within 15 miles of West Newbury after hiring, and have taken the Great Bay Police Testing Alliance Exam with a score of 75% overall.
+Successful applicants must reside within 30 miles of West Newbury.
 Applicants must also be able to pass a background check and a psychological exam.

-Qualified applicants must send application, resume, cover letter, training certifications, and diplomas, as well as a copy of the Great Bay Testing score to the attention of the Chief of Police.
+Qualified applicants must send application, resume, cover letter, training certifications and diplomas to the attention of the Chief of Police.
 If the Great Bay test has not been taken it will be administered at the West Newbury Police Department.
 In addition, please print and complete this Preliminary Application for Employment.

 Salary & Benefits: